-SNMP Sensor monitors the bandwidth usage of routers and switches on a port-by-port basis.
-SNMP Sensor queries devices (e.g. routers, switches, servers) for the traffic counters of each port with small data packets.
-These are triggering reply packets from the device.
-The advantages and disadvantages of monitoring traffic by SNMP are listed in the Choosing a Method of Traffic Monitoring and DDoS Detection section.
-For detailed instructions on how to enable SNMP on your network device, consult its documentation.
+SNMP Sensor monitors the bandwidth usage of SNMP-enabled devices, such as routers and switches.
+SNMP Sensor queries the traffic counters of each port, and these queries trigger reply packets from the monitored device.
+You can see the advantages and disadvantages of monitoring traffic by SNMP in the Choosing a Method of Traffic Monitoring section.

 To add an SNMP Sensor click the [+] button from the title bar of the Configuration » Components panel.
 To modify an existing SNMP Sensor, go to Configuration » Components and click its name.

 SNMP Sensor Configuration parameters: